 Indicator 3.
-Share of tender specifications which include a circular procurement policy
+Share of tenders including circular specifications

 Indicator

-Circular procurement is a purchasing approach that involves acquiring goods, services and works in a way that supports the circular economy.
+Circular procurement is an approach that uses the acquisition of goods and services as a lever to support the circular economy.
 It seeks to actively contribute to closed energy and material loops and retain the value of products and materials for as long as possible.

-This indicator measures the share of tenders issued by the Port Management Body, that integrate circularity either through procurement procedure, selection criteria, technical specifications or award criteria.
-It reflects how purchasing supports circular goals like closed loops and value retention.
+This indicator measures the share of tenders issued by the PMB, that integrate circularity.
+This can be through the procurement procedure, selection criteria, technical specifications or award criteria.

 How to measure its value